cangwang/BMPrinter/README.md

 Characteristic
 -------------------
-1.Has Adapted most of phone with fingerprint above Android N,included XIAOMI，MEIZU，VIVO，OPPO,Samsung and google 2.Has Adapted underscreen fingerprint,include XIAOMI,VIVO,OPPO
+1.Has Adapted most of phone with fingerprint above Android N,included XIAOMI，MEIZU，VIVO，OPPO,Samsung and google.<br/>
+2.Has Adapted underscreen fingerprint,include XIAOMI,VIVO,OPPO.<br/>
-3.Has Adapted some phone above Android L
+3.Has Adapted some phone above Android L.<br/>

 Add to Your project